Ukraine-Russia crisis: What to know as diplomacy steps up | Law-Order

 Lavrov said the talks "can't go on indefinitely, but I would suggest to continue and expand them at this stage.''
 He noted that Washington has offered to discuss limits for missile deployments in Europe, restrictions on military drills and other confidence-building measures.

-What's going on in Ukraine?
+A small number of embassy staff from Kyiv will relocate to Lviv, where they will provide limited consular services to Americans and keep communications open with the Ukrainian government, the department said.

+The State Department also told Americans in Belarus to leave the country immediately due to "unusual and concerning Russian military buildup along Belarus' border with Ukraine."
+Meanwhile, the Pentagon announced that Defense Secretary Lloyd Austin will go to the NATO defense ministerial in Brussels this week, and will also visit Poland and Lithuania, neighbors to Ukraine.
+Pentagon press secretary John Kirby said Austin will meet with the presidents, defense ministers and other key leaders in Poland and Lithuania, as well as U.S. forces in those countries.
+Kirby said Austin also is planning to have a trilateral meeting with the defense chiefs of the three Baltic nations, Lithuania, Latvia and Estonia.

+White House national security adviser Jake Sullivan briefed Senate leadership Monday afternoon.
+Senators are considering a resolution in support of Ukraine's independence while stopping short of legislation to impose sanctions on Russia.
+WHAT'S GOING ON IN UKRAINE?
 German Chancellor Olaf Scholz brought a message of solidarity to Kyiv, telling Ukrainian President Volodymyr Zelenskyy that Ukraine's sovereignty and territorial integrity are not negotiable.
-Scholz, whose visit came ahead of a meeting with Putin in Moscow on Tuesday, demanded “clear steps to de-escalate the current tensions” from Russia.
-He thanked the Ukrainian government for its “sober and restrained reaction to a very serious and threatening situation.''
-Scholz noted that NATO and the US have made proposals to Moscow that Germany supports, “and we now expect a reaction, an answer to them from Russia.”
+Scholz, whose visit came ahead of a meeting with Putin in Moscow on Tuesday, demanded "clear steps to de-escalate the current tensions" from Russia.
+He thanked the Ukrainian government for its "sober and restrained reaction to a very serious and threatening situation.''
+Scholz noted that NATO and the U.S. have made proposals to Moscow that Germany supports, "and we now expect a reaction, an answer to them from Russia."
 He urged Russia to accept offers of dialogue.

 "But there is still time for President Putin to step back," Johnson said.

-Johnson urged a united response from NATO.
-He said “the world needs to learn the lesson of 2014,” when not enough was done to move away from Russian gas and oil following Russia's annexation of Crimea and activity in eastern Ukraine.

-He said Europe needed to wean itself off “Russian hydrocarbons” and repeated his call for the Nord Stream 2 gas pipeline from Russia to Germany to be scrapped.
+U.S. officials said the Russian military has continued its buildup and apparent attack preparations along Ukraine's borders.
+A U.S. defense official said that for several days small numbers of Russian ground combat units have been moving out of larger assembly areas to positions closer to the Ukrainian border, what would be departure points if Putin launched an invasion.
+The official spoke on condition of anonymity to discuss information not publicly released.
+CBS News was first to report on the movement of units closer to the border.

-Johnson's spokesman, Max Blain, declined to say whether the UK agreed with the US that Wednesday is a potential invasion date.
-But he said “there is a grave possibility of an invasion this week.”
-Separately, the head of non-NATO-member Sweden's military forces said Russia has “all the needed capacity along the Ukrainian border for a military operation.”
-“We do not exclude anything,” Gen. Micael Byden, the head of Sweden's Armed Forces.
-“Whether it happens today, on Wednesday or a week, we do not know.”
-And what if talks don't succeed?
-Poland is making preparations to accept Ukrainian refugees in the event of another Russian attack on its neighbour.
+Separately, the head of Sweden's military forces said Russia has "all the needed capacity along the Ukrainian border for a military operation."
+"We do not exclude anything," Gen. Micael Byden, whose country is not a NATO member.
+"Whether it happens today, on Wednesday or a week, we do not know."
+AND WHAT IF TALKS DON'T SUCCEED?
+Poland is making preparations to accept Ukrainian refugees in the event of another Russian attack on its neighbor.
 But the Polish government hopes that worst-case scenario can be averted.

 Similar preparations are being made across the region, particularly in nations that border Ukraine.